Ankur7-7/Movies-Elite/README.md

-# Netflix Clone built using React
+# Movies-Elite website built using React

 ## Description
-This is a replica of Netflix website made using React.
+This is a Movie Directory Website made for the collection of the personalised movies and shows for the users.

 ## Features